jamiehenzy/CTGA_UNIX_HPC/2_UNIX.md

 #### Task 1
-Use a command to show the names of the files in the "/courses/BIOL3411.202540/data" folder.
+Use a command to show the names of the files in the courses directory.
 You'll need to access some of these files in this Tutorial.
-(Since the course files are not yet available, I'll place the files you need on GitHub, in the UNIX_HPC repo) **Whenever you're asked to perform an exercises with a file from any of these folders, COPY it to your own directory first.**
+(Since the course files are not yet available, I'll place the necessary files on GitHub, in the Genome-analysis_UNIX_HPC repo)
+**Whenever you're asked to perform an exercises with a file from any of these folders, COPY it to your own directory first.**

-For this tutorial you'll need to **copy** the files in the Arabidopsis folder on GitHub to your home directory (you should already have the At_proteins.fasta file from the previous tutorial).
+For this tutorial you'll need to **copy** the following files from GitHub into your home directory, using wget or curl:
++ At_genes.gff.gz
++ chr1.fasta.gz
++ intron_IME_data.fasta
++ At_proteins.fasta (you should already have the At_proteins.fasta file from the previous tutorial).

 ## How to Become a Unix power user